 Sl.
-No. Nature of comments made by Statutory Auditors " Where recommendations 1 Absence of internal audit system commensurate with the nature and size of business of the company 4 A-1, B-4, B-5, B-6 2 Non maintenance of cost record 1 B-7 3 Non maintenance of proper records showing full particulars including quantitative details, situations, identity number, date of acquisitions, depreciated value of fixed assets and their locations 4 A-1, A-5, B-4, B-5
+No. Nature of comments made by Statutory Auditors Number of companies where recommendations were made Reference to serial number of the companies as per Appendix 5.2 1 Absence of internal audit system commensurate with the nature and size of business of the company 4 A-1, B-4, B-5, B-6 2 Non maintenance of cost record 1 B-7 3 Non maintenance of proper records showing full particulars including quantitative details, situations, identity number, date of acquisitions, depreciated value of fixed assets and their locations 4 A-1, A-5, B-4, B-5